eddyerburgh/notes/docs/operating-systems/linux/interrupts.md

 The above code performs the following steps:

 1. Sets the `pending` local variable to a 32-bit mask of pending softirqs.
-If bit n is set then the nth softirq is pending
+If bit $$n$$ is set then the $$nth$$ softirq is pending.
 2. Clears the actual bitmask.
-This occurs with interrupts disabled, although it is not included in the simplified example
+This occurs with interrupts disabled, although it is not included in the simplified example.
-3. `h` is set to the first entry in `softirq_vec`
+3. `h` is set to the first entry in `softirq_vec`.
-4. If first bit is set (first softirq is pending) then `h->action(h)` is called
+4. If first bit is set (first softirq is pending) then `h->action(h)` is called.
-5. `h` is incremented by 1 so that it points to the the next entry in the `softirq_vec` array
+5. `h` is incremented by 1 so that it points to the the next entry in the `softirq_vec` array.
-6. The `pending` bitmask is right-shifted by one, so the second bit is now the first
+6. The `pending` bitmask is right-shifted by one, so the second bit is now the first.
-7. Repeat previous steps until pending is 0 (meaning there are no more pending softirqs)
+7. Repeat previous steps until pending is 0 (meaning there are no more pending softirqs).

 {% cite lkd -l 139 %}